 Overall, the PBA's commitment to annual vetting of its staff is a testament to its dedication to providing high-quality training programs that meet the needs of learners and the demands of the private security industry.

 Quality training focuses on using advanced teaching methodologies to achieve a higher level of confidence and perception of any security strategy while underscoring the “force multiplier” of a well-trained security force.
 This includes being able to provide emergency medical interventions too.

-In 2010 the Professional Bodyguard Association became a signatory to the International Code of Conduct for Private Security Service Providers ICoC thereto publicly affirming our responsibility to respect the human rights of, and fulfil humanitarian responsibilities towards, all those affected by our business activities.
+The association's endorsement of the International Code of Conduct for Private Security Service Providers demonstrates a strong commitment to respecting human rights and fulfilling humanitarian responsibilities towards those affected by its business activities.

 90 High Holborn, London WC1V 6LJ

 The Security Industry Authority (SIA) is an independent body reporting to the Home Secretary, under the terms of the Private Security Industry Act 2001.

 Their purpose is to regulate the private security industry effectively; to reduce criminality, raise standards and recognise quality service.

 Provide our licence-to-practice Security qualifications accepted by the SIA.

 They provide the qualifications for initial emergency care, required by Community Responders, Fire and Police Officers and Security Personnel too.